Lockheed DC-130: The drones

-The Q-2C/BQM-34A Firebee target drone was modified for the reconnaissance mission and designated the AQM-34 or Ryan Model 147.
-Its size was increased to provide greater range and payload.
+The Q-2C/BQM-34A Firebee target drone was modified for the reconnaissance mission and designated AQM-34 or Ryan Model 147.
+Its size was increased to enhance range and payload.
 For the low altitude mission, wingspan was increased to 15 ft and later to 27 ft, but was most successful with the original 13 ft wingspan.
 Wing spans of 27 and 33 ft were used for the high altitude aircraft.
 The original 1,700 pounds-force (7.6 kN) of engine thrust was increased to 1,920 lbf and later to 2,800 lbf for the high altitude, long range drones.
 Some models were equipped with wing-mounted fuel tanks to extend their range.

 The drones had multiple navigation systems including inertial, Doppler, and LORAN.
 They were equipped with an analogue computer which controlled speed, altitude, heading, engine settings, sensors and recovery systems.
 The computer turned all sensors on and off and directed all turns, climbs, dives (as well as the rate of each) and engine power settings.
 Depending upon a drone's designated mission, the equipment also included: